julionc/awesome-shopify/readme.md

 - [grunt-shopify](https://github.com/wilr/grunt-shopify) - Grunt plug-in for publishing Shopify theme assets.
 - [Shopify Development Tools](https://github.com/ScreenStaring/shopify-dev-tools) - Assists with the development/maintenance of apps and stores: manipulate metafields and webhooks, open admin pages, retrieve information about shops, etc.
 - [Shopify ID Export](https://github.com/ScreenStaring/shopify_id_export) - Dump Shopify product and variant IDs —along with other identifiers— to a CSV or JSON file.
+- [Shopify Email Template Sync Client](https://github.com/mash/shync) - Shync can checkout/download the Shopify email templates from your Shopify store admin to your local machine, and push/sync your email templates on your local machine to Shopify.

 ### Editor